How To Make Sure Your Call Center Project Succeeds

 6. Align business strategy and goals for service providers

 Both organizations must be focused the same business strategies and goals.
-It’s not unusual that the two organizations are misaligned in an outsourcing project.
+It’s not unusual that the two organizations are misaligned in the project’s core objective.

 It’s your job to get them aligned, keep them aligned, and help your provider stay focused on these goals.